(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "May 2, 1910 / Dear Aulden! / I thank you for that pretty card you sent me for my birthday.
 Your cousin Howard" uncaptioned sepia-tone Azo (triangles up) real photo addressed to Mr. Aulden Griffin in Macomb Illinois, unmailed, probably delivered within an envelope. $10.00 g(g)bb

 "Meissner & Buch, LEIPZIG.12 POSTKARTEN Serie 1042 'Katz und Hund in frohem Bund.'
 Gesetzl. geschützt." with unsigned art fancifully depicting a cat & a kitten on high-wheel bikes, Postkarte with undivided back mailed at Madrid Spain 1901, short-line scrape to top edge affects nothing in the front design, a tiny scrape at the corresponding spot on the back top edge.
 The German name for the series translates roughly as 'Cats and Dogs, Blithely'.
-Hard to find! $20.00 bc
+Hard to find!
+SALE IN PROGRESS bc

 NEW DEPARTURE COASTER BRAKE ADVERTISING POSTCARDS